dreid/twixxy/README.md

 Using with twistd
 ~~~~~~~~~~~~~~~~~

-twixxy providers a log observer factory compatible with `twistd --logger`.
+twixxy provides a log observer factory compatible with `twistd --logger`.

 ::
     > twistd --logger=twixxy.observerFactory -n web --path=.